 Frida, October 20, 2017

-This sorority at East Tennessee State University is hosting a trunk or greate for the Girl Scouts.
+This sorority at East Tennessee State University is hosting a trunk or treat for the Girl Scouts.
 The girls will go around different locations on campus and collect candy.
 There will be fun and games for the Girl Scouts.
 To register, click here.

 Halloween Bash in the Tri-Cities — Area’s largest Halloween party and this year it will be held on October 28 at the Kingsport Farmer’s Market.